|

 other two at school.
 I am very pleased to hear such good accounts of your

-think of with great delight.
-Tell him that we have not much political excitement,
+of with great delight.
+Tell him that we have not much political excitement, the

-the working classes being well employed at pretty good wages, and provisions
+working classes being well employed at pretty good wages, and provisions very

-very cheap, but I am sorry to say there is great intemperance notwithstanding
+cheap, but I am sorry to say there is great intemperance notwithstanding the

-the efforts made by the Temperance societies.
-I have sent your letter to
+efforts made by the Temperance societies.
+I have sent your letter to cousin

-to you about the property but I fear there is not a good understanding
+the property but I fear there is not a good understanding among the Trustees.

-the voyage may prove serviceable in restoring you to better health and
+voyage may prove serviceable in restoring you to better health and we shall be

 yours very truly